sveltejs/svelte/documentation/docs/02-template-syntax/03-logic-blocks.md

 {/each}
 ```

-It is possible to iterate over iterables like `Map` or `Set`.
+Since Svelte 4 it is possible to iterate over iterables like `Map` or `Set`.
 Iterables need to be finite and static (they shouldn't change while being iterated over).
 Under the hood, they are transformed to an array using `Array.from` before being passed off to rendering.
 If you're writing performance-sensitive code, try to avoid iterables and use regular arrays as they are more performant.

 ## {#await ...}